junxit/us-congress-bills-110/bill.md

     - **(D)** specify the funding allocated to each major objective of the plan and the source of funding by agency for the current fiscal year; and
     - **(E)** estimate the funding required for each major objective of the plan and the source of funding by agency for the following 3 fiscal years.
   - **(4)** *Transmittal to Congress* The plan required under paragraph (1) shall be submitted not later than 60 days after the date of enactment of this Act to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science and Technology of the House of Representatives.
-  - **(5)** *Updating and appending to report* The plan required under paragraph (1) shall be updated annually and appended to the report required under section 2(d) of the 21st Century Nano­tech­nol­ogy Research and Development Act (15 U.S.C.
+  - **(5)** *Updating and appending to report* The plan required under paragraph (1) shall be updated annually and appended to the report required under section 2(d) of the 21st Century Nanotechnology Research and Development Act (15 U.S.C.
 7501(d)).
 - **(c)** *Nanotechnology partnerships*
   - **(1)** *Establishment* As part of the program authorized by section 9 of the National Science Foundation Authorization Act of 2002, the Director of the National Science Foundation shall provide 1 or more grants to establish partnerships as defined by subsection (a)(2) of that section, except that each such partnership shall include 1 or more businesses engaged in the production of nanoscale materials, products, or devices.
 Partnerships established in accordance with this subsection shall be designated as “Nanotechnology Education Partnerships”.
   - **(2)** *Purpose* Nanotechnology Education Partnerships shall be designed to recruit and help prepare secondary school students to pursue postsecondary level courses of instruction in nanotechnology.
 At a minimum, grants shall be used to support—
     - **(A)** professional development activities to enable secondary school teachers to use curricular materials incorporating nanotechnology and to inform teachers about career possibilities for students in nanotechnology;
     - **(B)** enrichment programs for students, including access to nanotechnology facilities and equipment at partner institutions, to increase their understanding of nanoscale science and technology and to inform them about career possibilities in nanotechnology as scientists, engineers, and technicians; and
-    - **(C)** identification of appropriate nano­tech­nol­ogy educational materials and incorporation of nanotechnology into the curriculum for secondary school students at one or more organizations participating in a Partnership.
+    - **(C)** identification of appropriate nanotechnology educational materials and incorporation of nanotechnology into the curriculum for secondary school students at one or more organizations participating in a Partnership.
   - **(3)** *Selection* Grants under this subsection shall be awarded in accordance with subsection (b) of such section 9, except that paragraph (3)(B) of that subsection shall not apply.
 - **(d)** *Undergraduate education programs*
   - **(1)** *Activities supported* As part of the activities included under the Education and Societal Dimensions program component area, or any successor program component area, the Program shall support efforts to introduce nanoscale science, engineering, and technology into undergraduate science and engineering education through a variety of interdisciplinary approaches.
 Activities supported may include—